pinely-international/tama/README.md

 ## Lists (Iterables)

-Another built support is for `Iterable`, any object that has `Symbol.iterator` will be treated as an iterable, which will be iterated to inflate (render/create).
+Another built-in support is for `Iterable`, any object that has `Symbol.iterator` will be treated as an iterable, which will be iterated and inflated.

 If it is an Observable Iterable, it will follow changes by iterating again and replacing all previous elements with **no reconciliation**.